 Dental Negligence Solicitors

-Visiting the dentist can be a worrying time, particularly if you feel nervous or apprehensive at the thought of treatment.
-However, for most of us, this proves to be unwarranted, and we find ourselves leaving the dental surgery feeling relieved and with our dental problems resolved.
+However, while these statistics show that we could be doing more to look after our dental health, visiting the dentist can be a worrying time, particularly if you feel nervous or apprehensive at the thought of treatment.
+For most of us, this proves to be unwarranted and we find ourselves leaving the dental surgery feeling relieved and with our dental problems resolved.

 What sort of dental problems can you claim for?

-Here are just a few examples of poor dental treatment that may provide valid reasons to claim for dental negligence:
+Here are a few examples of poor dental treatment that could be a case of dental negligence:

 - Teeth extracted incorrectly